In General

 The aerial view below shows the end of the Springfield Branch at the power plant (the blue arrow), and the yellow arrows point at the right of way.

-the Westinghouse Branch
+the Westinghouse Spur

 the Little Sykes Train